shaochris/shaochris/README.md

 # Chris Chin-shu Shao :deciduous_tree: :deciduous_tree:

 Hi, I'm Chris (he/him)--a second year Computer Engineering graduate student:man_student: at New York University and I will be graduating in December 2020.
-I have created software projects in many different aspects, i.e. [Web Apps(Python, JavaScript), Distributed Storage Systems(Java), HTTP server(C++) etc.](#projects), where I gained a wide range of software development skills.
+I have created software [projects](#projects) in many different aspects, where I gained a wide range of software development skills.
 Besides school work, I have internships at two startup companies and currently work on an open-source desktop tool in NYU mLab.
 I’m looking forward to joining a larger corporation to explore my Career!

 # Current working on